bluespider42/django-mail-queue/README.md

 This is a fork of http://github.com/dstegelman/django-mail-queue maintained by [Privex Inc.](https://www.privex.io/)

+Derek passed on ownership of the original `django-mail-queue` PyPi package to Privex on 17 Sep 2019

-Privex publishes the fork under the PyPi package `privex-mail-queue` (since v3.2.0) to avoid conflicts with the original version.
+Privex publishes the fork under the original PyPi package `django-mail-queue` (since v3.2.0).

 This fork is considered to be actively maintained by Privex for both bug fixes and feature additions since December 2018.